DETAILED ACTION

 Papale, on the other hand, discloses generate the consumer pattern information by collecting and analyzing the consumer’s interest levels in the contents provided through the search tool ([0080] automatically configuring custom product options for a customized product based on user interactions with a computer-based product customization marketplace; [0081] The automatically recorded paths and choices made by the user are used to generate, so called, triggers; [0082] additional triggers are generated based on collected information about the user including the user’s preferences and search history… see [0080] the user interface may be configured to provide multi-facet search capabilities and provide templates for product customization options).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include in the system, as taught by Lipsitz, generate the consumer pattern information by collecting and analyzing the consumer’s interest levels in the contents provided through the search tool, as taught by Papale, since the claimed invention is merely a combination of old elements, and in the combination each element merely would have performed the same function as it did separately, and one of ordinary skill in the art would have recognized that the results of the combination were predictable.
-It further would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Lipsitz, to include the teachings of Papale, in order to generate more accurate options for customizing products based on tracked user actions (Papale, [0003]).
+The steps of Papale are applicable to the system of Lipsitz, as they share characteristics and capabilities, namely, they are directed to marketplace product customization.
+It would have been obvious to one of ordinary skill in the art at the time of filing to modify the marketplace product customization system as taught by Lipsitz, to include generate the consumer pattern information by collecting and analyzing the consumer’s interest levels in the contents provided through the search tool, as taught by Papale.
+One of ordinary skill in the art at the time of filing would have been motivated to expand the system of Lipsitz in order to generate more accurate options for customizing products based on tracked user actions (Papale, [0003]).

 Regarding Claim 2, Lipsitz and Papale teach the limitations of claim 1.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include in the system, as taught by Lipsitz, analyzing the interest levels of the consumer by collecting previously collected interest fields of the consumer, keywords used by the consumer for the search, and categories and information of the contents read by the consumer, as taught by Papale, for the same reasons discussed above with respect to claim 1.
+It would have been obvious to one of ordinary skill in the art at the time of filing to modify the marketplace product customization system as taught by Lipsitz, to include generate the consumer pattern information, and analyzing the interest levels of the consumer by collecting previously collected interest field of the consumer, keywords used by the consumer for the search, and categories and information of the contents read by the consumer, as taught by Papale, for the same reasons discussed above with respect to claim 1.

 Regarding Claim 3, Lipsitz and Papale teach the limitations of claim 1.